Songonge/Data-Analytics-Projects/All Projects/Credit Scoring/Credit Scoring Report.md

 5. Create an interactive dashboard via Power BI or Looker Studio to visualize the model results.

 ## About the Dataset
 The dataset was downloaded from Kaggle using the link provided by the Recruitment Team.
 It contains 1000 entries with 20 categorial/symbolic attributes prepared by Prof. Hofmann.
-In this dataset, each entry represents a person who takes a credit by a bank.
-Each person is classified as good or bad credit risks according to the set of attributes.
+In this dataset, each entry represents a person who takes credit from a bank.
+Each person is classified as having good or bad credit risks according to the set of attributes.
 [Link to the dataset](https://www.kaggle.com/datasets/kabure/german-credit-data-with-risk?resource=download)

 The dataset was made of 1000 rows and 11 columns with demographic and financial information.
-The column are described as follows:
+The columns are described as follows:
 * *Age*: The age of the person asking for credit
 * *Sex*: The sex of the person asking for credit
 * *Job*: The job category of the person asking for credit
 * *Housing*: The status of the housing of the person asking for credit
-* *Saving accounts*: The saving account owned by of the person asking for credit
+* *Saving accounts*: The saving account owned by the person asking for credit
-* *Checking account*: The checking account owned by of the person asking for credit
+* *Checking account*: The checking account owned by the person asking for credit
 * *Credit amount*: The credit amount the person asking for credit
-* *Duration*: Duration of the credit in month
+* *Duration*: Duration of the credit in a month
 * *Purpose*: Purpose for the credit

 ## Importing the Dataset to the Database
 To import the dataset to the SQL Server database, I proceeded as follows:
-* Launched the database and connected the to it
+* Launched the database and connected to it
 * Right-clicked on the database name > selected Tasks > selected Import data from the menu
 * In the new window that appears, I clicked on Next
-* Used the drop down menu and selected Flat File Source > Next
+* Used the drop-down menu and selected Flat File Source > Next
 * Clicked on Browse > selected the file from my computer > Open
-* Selected Microsoft OLE DB Provider for SQL Server from the drop down menu > Next > Next > Finish
+* Selected Microsoft OLE DB Provider for SQL Server from the drop-down menu > Next > Next > Finish
 The above steps successfully imported the dataset into my database in SQL Server.

 ## Preparation of the Dataset: Cleaning and Transforming